-EX Trident Blocks, the deep -water area of the Black Sea, where Romgaz is a part of a Joint Venture, as non- operator, with a 10% participating interest, along with Lukoil Overseas Atash VB (72%) and PanAtlantic (18%).
+EX Trident Blocks, the deep -water area of the Black Sea, where Romgaz is a part of a Joint Venture, as non- operator, with a 12,2% participating interest, along with Lukoil Overseas Atash VB (87.8 %).

-Exploration works are designed and planned by Romgaz based on own concepts by using specialized, state of the art software, and prospect assessment of geological areas displaying specific features within the blocks under concession.
-Such exploration works are carried out by specific surface exploration methods to identify the areas with hydrocarbon accumulations (prospects), followed by exploration drilling to determine the presence of accumulations.
+Romgaz designs and plans all exploration works based on its own concepts by using modern professional software, assessments of the geological area’s prospectivity displaying specific features within the blocks under concession.
+These are performed by using specific surface exploration methods to identify the areas with hydrocarbon accumulations (prospects), followed by exploration drilling to prove the presence of accumulations.